jdittrich/userNeedResearchBook/text/allURBook.md

 ## Explain your Research

 You should not only communicate your results but as well how you got to them.
-This enables others to evaluate your results in the context of the explained methods and enables you to show that you arrived at your results using an empirical and structured approach.
+This permits others to evaluate your reserach in the context of the explained methods and enables you to show that you arrived at your results using an empirical and structured approach.